Tom Holland (filmmaker): Directing

 Holland's directorial debut came in 1985 with the vampire horror film Fright Night.
 Holland first conceived of the premise during the writing of Cloak & Dagger, of a horror film fan who learns that his neighbor is a vampire.
 He chose to direct the film himself after being disappointed with Michael Winner's direction of his screenplay Scream for Help.
 The film was both financial and critical success, earning a rave review from Roger Ebert who wrote "Fright Night is not a distinguished movie, but it has a lot of fun being undistinguished."
 The film spawned a sequel in 1988 titled Fright Night Part 2, and a 2011 remake, Fright Night starring Colin Farrell and Anton Yelchin.
 That remake also had its own sequel, Fright Night 2: New Blood, which was released in 2013.
-Holland wasn't involved in any of the sequels or the remake.
+Holland was not involved in any of the sequels or the remake.
 On October 28, 2020, Holland confirmed that he is writing a direct sequel to the original Fright Night titled Fright Night: Resurrection and that his sequel would ignore the 1988 sequel and be a proper sequel to his 1985 film.

 In 1988, Holland directed the film Child's Play, which received positive reviews from Ebert and Leonard Maltin, spawned a long-running franchise consisting of six sequels, and helped elevate its antagonist Chucky to a pop culture icon.
 He directed three episodes of the horror anthology series Tales from the Crypt, and returned to television films with The Stranger Within.
 He wrote and directed a 1996 ABC miniseries adaptation of the Stephen King novella The Langoliers, and the following year adapted King's novel Thinner into a film of the same title.